bfopengradient/Irish_House_prices/README.md

-Comparing multiple models on the Irish House price Index.
+Comparing multiple models on the Irish house price index.
 Models used vary from machine learning algorithms to traditional OLS regression.